beAuthentic/askclass-course-theme/content/_session/parts/theme_intro.md

-`width`     | Optional setting to use screen's width for content (only value: `max`) `images`    | Optional array of `src` & `desc` for main image(s) to display `videos`    | Optional arrray of YouTube video IDs to render at the top of the session `due`       | OPtional date that this assignment or quiz is due (e.g. `2022-10-10`) `points`    | Optional value of this assignment (e.g. `30`) `part`      | OPtional partition identifier for current lession (e.g. `1`)
+`width`     | Optional setting to use screen's width for content (only value: `max`) `images`    | Optional array of `src` & `desc` for main image(s) to display `videos`    | Optional arrray of YouTube video IDs to render at the top of the session `audio`     | Optional array of audio files to render at top of session `due`       | OPtional date that this assignment or quiz is due (e.g. `2022-10-10`) `points`    | Optional value of this assignment (e.g. `30`) `part`      | OPtional partition identifier for current lession (e.g. `1`)